dagger/dagger/docs/current/guides/757394-use-service-containers.md

 ## Conclusion

 This tutorial walked you through the basics of using service containers with Dagger.
 It explained how container-to-container networking and the service lifecycle is implemented in Dagger.
-It also provided examples of exposing service ports, binding services and persisting service state using Dagger.
+It also provided examples of exposing service containers to the host, exposiing host services to containers and persisting service state using Dagger.

 Use the [API Key Concepts](../api/975146-concepts.mdx) page and the [Go](https://pkg.go.dev/dagger.io/dagger), [Node.js](../sdk/nodejs/reference/modules.md) and [Python](https://dagger-io.readthedocs.org/) SDK References to learn more about Dagger.